 This is an innovative, non-dogmatic yoga retreat, with over 75 hours of teaching, to deepen your understanding of yoga and spiritual practice.
 The thread of this unique Himalayan pilgrimage is the Yoga, and we will receive teachings and practice yoga continuously as we travel to sacred sites in Nepal.

-Our teachers are experienced yogis, spiritual masters, and artists, many who’ve lived in Nepal for over 25 years.
-They will guide us through the fascinating mix of Buddhist and Hindu iconography to discover the roots of Tantra in Nepal all within the context of yogic philosophy and practice.
+Our teachers are experienced yogis, spiritual masters, and artists, many of whom have lived in Nepal for over 25 years.
+They will guide us through the fascinating mix of Buddhist and Hindu iconography to discover the roots of Tantra in Nepal, all within the context of yogic philosophy and practice.

-Kathmandu is known as “a garbage dump filled with saints,” a sacred site buried in the confusion of the modern world—it can assault and challenge your senses and you may leave never the same.
-It is the land of ‘living Tantra.’
-This adventure will be an experience of a lifetime that will take you deep into your own practice, give you skillful means to manage your life, and a good understanding of the ancient science of yoga.
+Kathmandu is known as “a garbage dump filled with saints,” a sacred site buried in the confusion of the modern world.
+It can assault and challenge your senses and you may leave never the same.
+This adventure will be an experience of a lifetime that will take you deep into your own practice, giving you skilful means to manage your life, and a good understanding of the ancient science of yoga.

 Nepal is the land of ‘Living Tantra’ and it finds expression in architecture, painting, sculpture, dance and performance, as well as rituals and ceremonies.
 To the uninitiated eye, the true meaning behind a holy site, the deities covering temple walls, or a sacred ritual, can be misunderstood.
-To help demystify spiritual practices, we’ve designed a program that is both a transformational journey taking you deep you’re your own practice, and provides the context to find meaning in the experience and embody the sacred.
+To help demystify spiritual practices, we’ve designed a program that is a transformational journey taking you deep into your own practice, and providing the context to find meaning in the experience and embodying the sacred.

 Hindu and Buddhist holy places in the Kathmandu Valley that are charged with divine presence and are the abodes of the Gods.
 These mysterious power places give access to the palaces of the gods, and open us a space within where we may connect to our own divine essence.
 These are some of the sites we visit.